You’ve put lots of thought into your employee newsletter.

 It’s hard to captivate your employees when there are so many different channels competing for their attention.

 On top of that, employees might be spread out in different offices or working remotely.
-Problem is, you really need them to read your newsletter to get on the same page.
+Problem is, you really need them to read your company newsletter to get on the same page.

-To transform your employees from apathetic newsletter deleters to engaged readers, consider what kind of content they really want.
+To transform your employees from apathetic employee newsletter deleters to engaged readers, consider what kind of content they really want.

-Your newsletter can’t all be corporate announcements.
+Your internal newsletter can’t all be corporate announcements.
 Like any great piece of content, there has to be variety to capture — and keep — your readers’ attention.

 The most engaging internal newsletters feature a mix of employee-focused content, organization-focused content, and customer-focused content.